What Is Shavuot?

 3000 Slain (32:28)

 Did you notice some similar themes?
-These are the ones that I noticed overlap with our Sinai story (comment below if you found other overlapping themes).
+These are the ones I noticed overlapping with our Sinai story (comment below if you found other overlapping themes).

 I want to give special attention to that last similarity.
 In the Sinai story, 3000 were slain, but in Acts 3000 were redeemed.
 What an incredible story of God’s redemption.
 Even though God’s people before could not listen to the voice of God on this fiery mountain in Sinai, they’re now given tongues of fire and speak in everyone’s own language.
 Some mock what God is doing by calling them drunk, but after Kefa (Peter) speaks scriptures to them, the hard hearts of Sinai are stung, the stiff-necks are loosened!
 The 3000 are redeemed!